25 minute read

 * * *

-When I first heard Arman’s story I was concerned it could justify boat “turn-backs”, in the name of saving lives at sea.
+When I first heard Yaser’s story I was concerned it could justify boat “turn backs”, in the name of saving lives at sea.
 But it was 27 November, 2015 and I had just heard about a boat carrying 16 asylum seekers who had been found stranded near West Kupang in Indonesia.
 They had made it to within 200 metres of Christmas Island when the Australian Navy towed them back out to sea, after which they had disappeared.

 They had been put on another boat but with only enough fuel to reach Indonesia, as is repeatedly the case under our tow-back policy.
 Any divergence from the route or bad weather could leave the boat lost in perilous seas.
 The Indian Ocean is wild and dangerous, especially in late November at the beginning of the monsoons.

 If deaths at sea were truthfully our concern, with the journey from Indonesia being such a treacherous one, we would be relieved when the boats reached Christmas Island safely.
 Instead, we force people seeking asylum to risk the journey again in reverse, crossing Indonesian waters in the same ocean where the tragedy of the Barokah occurred.

 After the turn-back policy was first introduced by John Howard as Operation Relex in 2001, two boats sank during the return process.
 The engine of another died 400 metres from Indonesia’s shore leaving 88 passengers to swim or wade to the beach.
 Three reportedly drowned.

 Another one exploded, killing two of the 160 asylum seekers on board with many others, including Australian officials, injured.
 Asylum seekers are often so terrified of being sent back to detention or refoulment – being returned to their country of persecution – they will do anything to prevent it, including harming the boat and themselves.